rundeck/rundeck/docs/en/manual/07-examples.md

 This chapter presents working examples reflecting a variety of solutions you can create with Rundeck.
 Helping you apply concepts and features introduced in earlier chapters is the focus of these examples.
-Rather than make the examples abstract, they are set in the context of Acme Anvils, a fictitious organization that manages an online application.
+To give them some context, the examples are about solutions used by Acme Anvils, a fictitious organization that manages an online e-commerce application.

 ## Acme Anvils